Abdelrahmannfayez/Abdelrahmannfayez/README.md

   <h2>Hi there, I'm Abdelrahman Fayez👋 </h2>

 &#127979; Computer science student at Ainshams University <br>
-🔭 Interested in Software Development & machine learning &#128231; You can reach out to me at abdelrahmannfayez@gmail.com whenever you like.
+🔭 Interested in Software Development & machine learning <br>
+&#128231; You can reach out to me at abdelrahmannfayez@gmail.com whenever you like.